itsBen/sbs-project/README.md

 There's no need to develop a backend on our own with basically common functionality.

 #### The *backend* constists of the following components
+* `bugsnag.com`: A Backend-as-a-Service to collect errors with production applications
 * `contentful.com`: A headless Content-Management-System.
 Used to manage the productinformation
-* `firebase`: A Backend-As-A-Service.
+* `firebase`: A Backend-as-a-Service.
 Used as real time database to manage orders; For authentication; Storage for user-generated content; Sending Push-Notifications; Collect analytics data
 * `Custom Backend`: A self developed backend for custom functions.
 Used to calculate delivery costs

 #### The *frontend* consists of the following components